 “This Life – Critique and Emancipation“ book promotion, lecture and public talk with Martin Hägglund

-This lecture develops the relation between critique and emancipation in his book This Life.
-Following Marx, he argues that social freedom is our highest good and that religious projections of a being beyond our mortal existence would wither away under emancipated conditions.
-Demonstrating why Marx is right, however, requires an argument that Marx himself does not provide.
-Drawing together the immanent critique of religion and the immanent critique of capitalism, Marin shows how This Life provides a new vision of freedom, which recognizes our mutual dependence on one another.
+This lecture develops the connection between critique and emancipation in his book “This Life”.
+Following Marx, Häglund argues that social freedom is our highest good and that religious projections of “being beyond our mortal existence would disappear under emancipated conditions.”
+However, to show why Marx is right, an argument is needed that he himself does not “provide.”

-After the lecture, a conversation with the author will follow, led by: Jasmina Popovska, Anastas Vangeli and Slavcho Dimitrov.
+Martin Höglund’s lecture will be followed by a moderated conversation with the author, led by Jasmina Popovska, Anastas Vangeli, and Slavcho Dimitrov.

 About the author: